Moving to Spain from UK is an exciting prospect but it takes plenty of careful preparation before your new adventure can begin.

 Plus the bonus of perishable items such as fruit and veg tend to be that much fresher as local farmers and growers harvest and sell their produce quickly.

 Education & Schools

-Families moving to Spain from UK will want to ensure that their child receives a good standard of education.
+Families moving to Spain will want to ensure that their child receives a good standard of education.

 Education in Spain is regulated by the Ley Orgánica de Educación (LOE, Organic Law of Education), and is free for all children aged between 6 and 16 years.